TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 Therefore it might take some hours or even a day until new extensions are linked from extensions.typo3.org.

+extensions.typo3.org will only link to corresponding versions.
+Ensure that a documentation for corresponding version exists on docs.typo3.org.
+E.g. follow :ref:`reregister-versions` to publish documentation for already released versions.

 .. rst-class:: panel panel-default

 I am missing some documentation for extension versions